com-480-data-visualization/com-480-project-coronateam/README.md

 ## Milestone 2 (Friday 1st May, 5pm)
 **10% of the final grade**

+### Sketches of the vizualiation
+### Tools and requirements
+#### Data acquisition and cleaning
+We used Python to acquire and clean up our data.
+- **Pandas & Numpy**: To manipulate and clean the data
+- **Pytrends**: To aggregate Google Trend data
+- **Twarc** : To "hydrate" tweets according to their Ids available on [github](https://github.com/echen102/COVID-19-TweetIDs)
+- **Qgis**: To preview our data, make sure it's achievable
+#### Viewing data
+- **D3.js & JQuery** : The project will mainly be implemented with D3.js.
+To set up the map, we will first need the courses of week 4 - D3 Basics and week 8 - Maps, we will also rely on the excellent [template](https://www.d3-graph-gallery.com/graph/bubblemap_template.html) by Yan Holtz.
+As we are working with a lot of data, we may also need the course of week 5 to aggregate and define different types of priorities for our data.
+We want to represent 3 geocoded variables on a single map, we need to be very careful about the type of color scale we use so that the information is readable, for this the lectures of week 6 could be useful.
+- **Bootstrap** : We use Bootstrap to have a nice website quickly but all the visualization part will be done with javascript.
+- **FontAwesome** : To have free vector icons
+- **ionRangeSlider**: Since we are working with time data, we have set up a slider to change the dates with this library.
+- **Chart.js**: We may use this library to draw nice graphics (or just use D3.js, not sure yet).

 ### Future Goals
 - For now the right panels are not working, they always show the same graph.
 We need to find meaningful information to display there per country.